-ElectrOasis will harvest sunlight and available discarded natural resources such as paper and green waste to create energy, food, communications hubs, and places for researchers and scholars to connect to the web.
-An oasis is a special place in the desert where life giving water and shade can be found, though it is also a fertile patch in a desert occurring where the water table approaches or reaches the ground surface.
+ElectrOasis is designed to harvest sunlight and available discarded natural resources such as paper and green waste to create energy, food, communications hubs, and places for researchers and scholars to connect to the web.
+An oasis is a special place in the desert where life-giving water and shade can be found, though it is also a fertile patch in a desert occurring where the water table approaches or reaches the ground surface.
 An oasis is also a place of peace, safety, and happiness sometimes in the midst of trouble or difficulty.

 It will be a place where information and web connectivity will allow locals and visitors the ability to have connectivity and agency in a world, especially for educational experiences surrounding green technologies.

 This ElectrOasis project empowers all to use what is at hand and conflates high technologies and ancient wisdom in new ways.
 It allows common materials, like pipes, sand, car parts (generators) solar collectors, water, tilapia fish, green waste (paper, vegetable, meat discards, animal waste) in an integrative and systemic way.

 These integrated systems can function in deserts where sunlight is plentiful and water is scarce in urban environments.
 It can also be adapted for any region where people are plentiful with massive needs, though materials and infrastructure are scarce.

 Growing Fish: Aquaponics